 Another favorite stop was a bowl of curried chicken & vegetables over rice.
 It was also fun to sit on stools on the side of the road eating with the locals.

 I am happy to report that we tried neither Shark’s Fin nor Bird’s Nest Soup while on our tour (or at any point on our trip).
 I never saw Shark’s Fin Soup on any menu, but we did see Bird’s Nest Soup fairly often.
 When we were in southern Thailand, we saw a handful of caves with scaffolding all around them and we learned this is where people go to collect the nests for the soup.

 Our 8-year-old’s favorite stop of the trip was this colorful shop where Chef Nutth bought us a popular sweet peanut candy.
 It was pre-packaged and basically crushed peanuts with sugar.
 We all enjoyed it, but our littlest still talks about it months later!
-I found it on Amazon, but it hasn’t been in stock yet – maybe in time to surprise him for Christmas or his Birthday!
+I found it here but it hasn’t been in stock yet – maybe in time to surprise him for Christmas or his Birthday!